myduino/Hibiscus-Sense-Arduino/Exercise_02_Glowing_Light/README.md

+# Exercise 02 Glowing Light

+The aim of this exercise is to control the blue LED on GPIO2, dradually changing the LED brightness to create the glowing effect on the Hibiscus Sense board.

 In this exercise, we will use the same blue LED in [Exercise 1](https://github.com/myinvent/hibiscus-sense-arduino#exercise-1-control-blue-led-on-gpio2-strobe-light-effect), but producing glowing light effect, as the image shown below.
 Where the blue LED color will start from OFF and slowly glowing until it reach its maximum brightness and turn OFF again, repeatedly.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-two.gif" width="300"></a></p>